Skip to content

 }

-// Check _id is string or number
+// Resolve the property type and check it is string or number

-if (isPrimitive(resolved) && !['string', 'number'].includes(resolved.config.type)) {
+if (isPrimitive(def) && !['string', 'number'].includes(def.type!)) {

 errors.push({